 Regional Greenhouse Gas Initiative, Inc. (the "Corporation") is a non-profit, non-stock, corporation the exclusive purpose of which is to provide technical and scientific advisory services to the Participating States in the development and implementation of a multi-state cap and trade program, known as the Regional Greenhouse Gas Initiative ("RGGI") (or its successor) established, to reduce air pollutants that contribute to climate change, and to perform any other charitable or scientific function related to the reduction of greenhouse gas emissions or the increase in carbon sequestration on behalf of the Participating States.
-As of December 31, 2022, the Participating States included: Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, Vermont and Virginia.
-During July 2022, Pennsylvania became a participating state.
-However, certain legal proceedings has kept Pennsylvania from actively participating in the Corporation's related activities for 2022.
+As of December 31, 2023, the Participating States included: Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, Vermont and Virginia.
+Effective January 1, 2024, Virginia is no longer a Participating State.
+During July 2022, Pennsylvania became a Participating State.
+However, certain legal proceedings has kept Pennsylvania from actively participating in the Corporation's related activities for 2023 and 2022.